sei-eternity/Project-3-Prompt/README.md

 - a link to your deployed application
 - a link to your github repository

-The recorded video demo must be a **10 minute presentation** in which you answer the following questions:
+The recorded video demo must be no longer then a **10 minute presentation** in which you answer the following questions:
   - What is the application about?
   - What are the user stories for your application?
   - What API did you choose to use?